Turingraph/open_close_rider_art/cheche/plot.md

 ## Emotion

-What it feel
+### What it feel

 1.  the messy text is Organized but Messy at the same time
+2.  the organized text organized but not minimalistic, beautiful as Islamic art.
-2. Nostalgia as 2000 video game and Pixel Art
+3. Nostalgia as 2000 video game and Pixel Art
-3. Fun, bold and rebellious as HipHop
+4. Fun, bold and rebellious as HipHop and Graffiti Art.
-4. Refresh and energetic as Walking outdoor
+5. Refresh and energetic as Walking outdoor
-5. Cowboy vibe but without horse
+6. Cowboy vibe but without horse
-6. Some Urban green space, but no forest, mountain and sea.
+7. Some Urban green space, but no forest, mountain and sea.

-What it not feel
+### What it not feel

 1. Sad, Depress as Radiohead and Tuyu
 2. Romance
 3. Weird and Mystery as Dandadan, SCP, detective story and some aspect of Jojo.
-No Ghost, Alien and SCP liked entity.
+Ghost, Alien and SCP liked entity.
 4. Weird "Minimalistic" Nostalgia vibe as Backroom and Liminal Space
 5. Power of Friendship (it too cringe)
 6. Seriousness of Dystopia, political and social issue as 1984, the Matrix etc.